Bioconductor/BioC2019/docs/registration.md

 </form>
 </p>

+- Registering for someone else?
+Use the 'shipping address' to specify their name.
-Unfortunately, we are not able to process purchase orders.
+- Unfortunately, we are not able to process purchase orders.